As an SEO professional, you rely on data.

 Then, within Google Analytics, you can set up a Goal that indicates whenever someone lands on the Thank You page, that counts as a conversion.
 And Google Analytics can give insight into whether or not that goal was achieved through SEO, referral traffic, social traffic, etc.

 The point of tracking these SEO KPIs is to see how they change over time.
 Your goal, of course, is to see improvement over time.

 If these metrics are moving you away from your goals, pivot and change them.

-If these metrics are moving you towards your goals, double down on your efforts.
+If these metrics are moving you toward your goals, double down on your efforts.

 How To Track SEO Performance